 Work Session Request Form

 Specific Topic / Wording of Agenda Item: Discussion and direction regarding the minimum degree of detail required for submitted Special Use Permit applications to be deemed complete, specifically with respect to concept plans and engineering requirements.
+In addition, discussion and direction regarding the Planning and Zoning Department’s anticipated formal Work Plan for Fiscal Year 2013

 Justification / Executive Summary: The Planning Commission wishes to discuss the degree of detail required at the time of Special Use application submittal, including our current minimum acceptable standards for submitted concept plans.
 Section 1716 of our Zoning Regulations describes the procedures for issuance of Special Use Permits, including the requirement to submit a concept plan as part of a completed Special Use Permit application.
 The concept plan is an integral component of the application that helps staff and the Planning Commission gain an understanding of the proposed on-the-ground development, which in turn helps in determining whether the Special Use request will meet minimum site development standards and integrate into the surrounding community.